 All county co-payments are due on Monday one week prior to the week of service.
 Parents/Guardians are required to TAP their child in/out every day and to sign their child in/out on the YMCA form.
 If a TAP is missed or not successfully transmitted the parent/guardian must back TAP within 24 hours of the missed TAP.
 Failure to complete any TAPS will result in the parent/guardian being held liable for the fee.
 (This rate is determined based on this formula: [(Regular weekly cost of program - Parent copay)/number of days expected in attendance] x number of days in attendance with no swipes recorded).
 Failure to resolve any past due balance will result in termination of care.
 County Voucher participants must attend all weeks/days registered to avoid any absences being reported to the County.
 If your child exceeds the maximum absences allowable by the county, it is your responsibility to pay the daily prorated fee for each day your child is scheduled to attend the program.
-(This rate is determined based on this formula: [(Regular weekly cost of program - Parent copay)/number of days expected in attendance] x number of days absent).
+(This rate is determined based on this formula: [(Regular weekly cost of program - Parent copay)/number of program - Parent copay]/number of days expected in attendance] x number of based on this formula: [(Regular weekly cost of program - Parent copay]/number of days expected in attendance] x number of days absent].